garrandall/popular-music-data/tracks/do-me-right-detroit-emeralds.md

 Do me good
 I'll do you no harm, girl

-Ooh, ain't gonna put you down
+Oh, ain't gonna put you down
 Just let me hang around

 If you've got a dollar bill